Energy has historically been a hot topic in the Houston area

 Renewable energy generation can be both supply side (at power plants) and demand side (point of use/buildings).
 On the supple side, wind farms in West Texas send electricity through the state-wide utility grid.
 Purchasing Renewable Energy Certificates (RECs) compensates these suppliers for extra cost incurred in renewable energy generation and encourages investment in improving technologies.
 Also known as Green Tags or Tradable Renewable Certificates, RECs allow consumers to continue to purchase power from their contracted energy provider, while making an additional payment to support renewable energy generation.

 On the demand side, solar panels may be a viable option for your home or building.
-My Solar Estimator at www.FindSolar.com is a tool that helps determine sizing, cost and payback information for photovoltaic, hot water, spa/pool heating and space heating/cooling systems up to a certain size.
-It also pre-screened professionals that can help with installation.
+Solar Cost Calculator at www.thesolarnerd.com is a tool that helps determine sizing, cost and payback information for photovoltaic, systems up to a certain size.

 Properly maintaining your building and associated systems will ensure optimal energy-efficiency.
 When installing new equipment, find out the maintenance suggested by the manufacturers.
 For example, photovoltaic panels may need to be cleaned periodically and checked for damage.
 Inspecting around windows and doors for leaks, and adding caulk or other sealant where necessary, combats air transfer through the envelope.